hanabi/hanabi.github.io/Reference.md

   * Alice clues green to Bob, touching a green 2 as a *Play Clue*.
   * Normally, Bob would think that he has the green 1.
 However, he also sees that this could be a *Reverse Layered Finesse* on Cathy.
 Thus, Bob cannot play anything right now - he must wait and see what Cathy does.
   * Bob clues yellow to Alice, touching the yellow 1 and the yellow 2 (as a *Play Clue* on the yellow 1).
   * Cathy knows that this is a *Reverse Finesse* and that she has the green 1.
 Cathy blind-plays her *Finesse Position* card and it is a blue 1 instead.
-Cathy gasps in surpise.
+Cathy gasps in surprise.
   * Alice plays the yellow 1.
   * Bob knows that Cathy must have been trying to blind-play a green 1.
 Thus, he must have the green 2, and Alice did indeed perform a *Layered Finesse*.
 Bob clues number 5 to Cathy as a *5 Save*.
   * Cathy was surprised that she played the blue 1 instead of the green 1.
 Could this be a *Bluff*?
 No, because Alice is not in *Bluff Seat* for Cathy, meaning that Alice is **not** allowed to bluff Cathy.
 Thus, this must be a *Layered Finesse* and Cathy must really have the green 1.
 Cathy plays her *Second Finesse Position* and it is the green 1.